devjohnpark/devjohnpark.github.io/Docs/about.md

 ## information

-We inform you of the reservation opening time of the restaurant on the “Catch  Table” website through the Telegram bot we made!.
+We inform through the Telegram bot we made.

 ## Task